drinking and driving

 This is the third instalment of this paper, explaining how the Crown Counsel is no longer required to consult an expert witness for samples taken more than two hours after driving.

-Crown Expert No Longer Required for Blood Alcohol Samples Outside Two Hours – s.
+Crown Expert No Longer Required for Blood Alcohol Samples in BC Outside Two Hours – s.
 320.31(4)

 The following is an excerpt explaining that Crown experts are no longer required to calculate blood alcohol for samples taken more than two hours after driving: